MarginaliaSearch/www.marginalia.nu/content/log/A_113_rtc/index.md

 On the flip side, many more websites have RSS or Atom feeds than have &lt;link&gt; tags pointing them out.
 To increase the number of feeds discovered, an alternate track is run when there is no link tag, where the crawler will probe a few paths that are likely to contain a feed, and then sniff the first 256 bytes of the response for &lt;rss&gt; or &lt;atom&gt; tags.

-This approach seems to increase the number of feeds discovered by 25%, though about 5% of the discovered feeds are form medium.com, which has a link tag that points to a different domain than the medium blog, interacting poorly with the search engine that denies such cross-domain feeds; while at the same time having a same-domain feed that is viable.
+This approach seems to increase the number of feeds discovered by 25%, though about 5% of the discovered feeds are from medium.com, which has a link tag that points to a different domain than the medium blog, interacting poorly with the search engine that denies such cross-domain feeds; while at the same time having a same-domain feed that is viable.
 ### Parsing

 When parsing feed data, it's relatively common to encounter XML errors, as many directly inject HTML into their feeds, perhaps sanitizing the angle brackets, but not without properly sanitizing the HTML entities.